adcin/IT-Notes/linux/shell_scripting.md

 # POSIX

-As there are a lot of different types and versions of shells and operating systems in the Unix universe, you might have trouble to reuse your script.
-Even basic commands often have unique options in some shells or a slightly different syntax from one to another version.
+There are a lot of different types and versions of operating systems and shells in the Unix-Like universe.
+And because even basic commands often have unique options or a slightly different syntax in these -nunixes, IT-People often have trouble to write or reuse scripts.

-POSIX (Portable Operating System Interface) is an attempt at unifying all the various UNIX-like systems.
-It is an IEEE standard, which is maintained by The Open Group
+**POSIX** (Portable Operating System Interface) is an attempt at unifying all the various UNIX-like systems.
+It is maintained by The Austin Group, a joint working group which consists of representatives from The Open Group, IEEE and ISO/IEC.

+**SUS** (Single UNIX Specification) is a standard based on POSIX.
+An operating system requires the compliance with the SUS standard, to be qualified for using the UNIX trademark.
+The UNIX trademark belongs to The Open Group, which is also chairs the Austin Group and manages its day-to-day running.

+TL;DR: __**"Use commands and syntax based on the UNIX standard you n00b."**__

 </br>